-Tennis at the NWU has evolved into a physical chess match in which players attack and defend, exploiting angles and technical weaknesses with strokes of widely diverse pace and spin.
+Tennis at the Potchefstroom Campus of the North-West University (NWU) has evolved into a physical chess match in which players attack and defend, exploiting angles and technical weaknesses with strokes with a widely diverse pace and spin.
 Tennis can be enjoyed by players of practically any level of skill.
 Top competition is a demanding test of both shot making and stamina, rich in stylistic and strategic variety.

 - To develop healthy sportsmanship.